-Eaton Square School has raised over £200,000 for Evelina London during its charity partnership with the hospital, which began in recognition of the care one of its staff member’s baby boy received.
+Eaton Square School has raised over £200,000 for Evelina London during its charity partnership with the hospital, which began in recognition of the care the baby boy of one of its staff members received.

 William was born in July 2015 with multiple health issues, including having just one low-functioning kidney, very small lungs and various heart problems.

 Ellen and Patrick spent their months living at Evelina London until William sadly passed away on Valentine’s Day 2016, falling asleep peacefully in his parents’ arms.

 ‘The hospital staff worked tirelessly to help make William better and to make sure he was as comfortable as possible,’ says Ellen.
 ‘They were also amazingly supportive of us as a family and always had time for us, whether to explain what was happening, or simply to make us a cup of tea.’

 The London school began their dedicated fundraising mission in support of the family and went on to hold a host of fantastically fun and imaginative activities over two years.

 Staff and pupils threw themselves into the task with enormous enthusiasm, holding collections and activities and arranging events, from toy and cake sales through to a rock concert, a quiz night and a gala for parents to attend.

 The gala had a black tie masked ball theme, and Clinical Director of Evelina London, Dr Grenville Fox, attended with special guest 15-year-old Katie Braybrook, a patient at the hospital.

 Katie suffers from a severe skin condition and two spine conditions, causing her great pain and meaning she’s had major surgery.
 She spoke stirringly at the gala in front of over 350 guests.